lmsch/revitalize-vws-app/README.md

 Here we see labels and radio buttons are generated for each question in the element.
 Minimum and maximum annotations are added to the left and right respectively to create a likert scale.
 When a radio button is selected, the `handleChange` function is called.
-The component updates its inner state as well as the model that was passed in as a prop.
+The component updates its inner state as well as the `model` that was passed in as a prop.

-It is important to keep in mind that the survey JSON retrieved from the API is parsed into a config object and passed directly to `GenerateSurvey.js` as a prop called `model`.
-Each component that represents a question type (in this case, `ExclusiveChoices`) is then passed its corresponding element from the config object as a prop called `model`.
-Thus, all generated question components are manipulating the same config object (that is, adding a `response` property containing the user's selection value, as seen in `handleChange`.)
+It is important to keep in mind that the survey JSON retrieved from the API is parsed into a config object and passed directly to `GenerateSurvey` as a prop called `model`.
+Each component that represents a question (in this case, `ExclusiveChoices`) is then passed its corresponding element from the config object as a prop called `model`.
+Thus, all generated question components are manipulating the same config object (that is, adding a `response` property containing the user's selected value, as seen in `handleChange`.)

+Below is from `DoSurvey.js`, where the `model` is retrieved from the API and passed to `GenerateSurvey`.

 ```javascript
 // When initially mounted, get the survey ID from the path and use it to get the survey model (needed to generate survey).